 Principals, teachers and test administrators use this information to prepare for the On-entry assessment.

-The assessment period in Term 1 is from weeks 3-6.
+The assessment period in Term 1 is from Weeks 3 to 6.
 Schools have an additional week to upload and finalise their assessment data.
-The assessments are available again in Term 4 weeks 1-4 to re-assess selected students who have made limited progress throughout the year.
+The assessments are available again in Weeks 1 to 4, Term 4 to re-assess selected students who have made limited progress throughout the year.

 All students should not be reassessed in Term 4.
 Progress is best measured when all students are assessed in Term 1 and students with limited skills are assigned a lower module.

 The On-entry assessment module 1 must be used for Pre-primary students in Term 1.

 You can use modules 2, 3 and 4 to assess Year 1 and Year 2 students.

 To help you prepare for the assessment, refer to the Handbook for principals, teachers and test administrators.
 This includes a guide to online navigation.

 Work with participating teachers to make sure you run the assessments in the same way at a similar time.
 This helps to make sure the comparison is valid.
 For additional support to plan for the assessment, you can use the Administering the assessments PowerPoint.

 To administer the assessment, you need one literacy and one numeracy resource kit.